lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 ### Combining acquisitions

-The spreadsheet that was used to create the `lopit2016` MSnSet included two replicates.
+The spreadsheet that was used to create the `hl` MSnSet included two replicates.
 We also provide individual replicates in the *[pRolocdata](http://bioconductor.org/packages/pRolocdata)* package.
 Below, we show how to combine `MSnSet` objects and, subsequently, how to filter and hangle missing